-Table 1 reveals that the legume intercropping was the most common practiced CSA practice (64%), followed by improved seed (16%), pesticides use (7%) and fertilizers (7%).
-Given the fact some households have multiple maize plots that might be managed in different ways, we disaggregate the CSA practices in terms of singular use, use of two, three and four combinations (Table 2).
-Findings emphasize that legume intercropping was the most used CSA practice which could be attributed to the fact that legumes are grown by households on a seasonal basis and do not have any cost attached as farmers recycle seed from previous seasons.
-These CSA combinations were applied in regression analysis to estimate the effects of the household's CSA combination strategies on household-level food access and food availability.
+Table 1 reveals that the legume intercropping was the most common CSA practice (64%), followed by improved seed (16%), pesticides use (7%), and fertilizers use (7%).
+Given the fact some households have multiple maize plots that might be managed in different ways, we disaggregate the CSA practices in terms of singular use, or use of two, three, and four combinations (Table 2).
+Findings emphasize that legume intercropping was the most used CSA practice which could be attributed to the fact that legumes are grown by households on a seasonal basis and do not have any cost attached when farmers recycle seed from previous seasons.
+These CSA combinations were applied in regression analysis to estimate the effects of the households' CSA combination strategies on household-level food security.